 Shaw: It was like crazy good.
 He's a stunning angler.
-Everybody thinks of him as a boat racer and boat designer and guy that made Stratus and Triton and all that he's a former tournament angler and he's good.
-He's really good.
+Everybody thinks of him as a boat racer, designer, and guy who made Stratus and Triton.
+He's a former tournament angler, and he's good.
+He's outstanding.

 Keri: Can you talk to us a little bit about line?
-The question was do you ever use fluorocarbon for top water?
+Was the question, do you ever use fluorocarbon for topwater?

 Shaw: No, no, no.

 Keri: No, no, no. Okay.